joshbduncan/word-search-generator/README.md

 Answer Key: AFTER S @ (13, 8), BABY E @ (6, 13), BRING S @ (8, 5), DEAL N @ (1, 12), KIND SW @ (14, 2), MODERN NE @ (3, 15), MYSELF E @ (4, 2), PURPOSE S @ (14, 7), RATE SW @ (14, 1), THESE E @ (8, 12)
 ```

+## 📔 Documentation

+If you need more info, most of the fun parts of Word-Search-Generator are documented on Github in the [Project Wiki](https://github.com/joshbduncan/word-search-generator/wiki).

 Happy WordSearching ✌️